Pet insurance is designed to cover unexpected illnesses or accidents.

 The waiting period for accident claims is shorter - usually it's 48 hours.

-At ManyPets, we have removed the 14-day waiting period for pet owners who choose to switch insurance providers.
+At ManyPets, we have removed the 14-day waiting period for pet owners who choose to switch insurance providers they've been with for 12 months or more.
 You can now make an immediate claim if you've switched to us straight from another provider.

 We are not aware of any pet insurers that offer instant pet insurance cover for new customers.